easytarget/MQ-Pro-IO/build-trees/README.md

 Go for a coffee.. ignore the 'git clone' suggestion.
 - This will use ~1.6Gb of space.. so be prepared.

-# Updating sources
+#### Updating sources
-If you re-run the `apt source` command in this folder it will only download and update as needed, but is still somewhat slow since it verifies the existing downloads when updating.
+You can re-run the `apt source` command in this folder it will only download and update as needed, but is still somewhat slow since it verifies the existing downloads when updating.

 -------------------------------------------
 # Building the device tree(s)

-As a normal user (the same user used to fetch the sources above) cd to this (`build-trees`) folder.
+Build the sources as a normal user (the same user used to fetch the sources above), in this folder.

 #### Terms
 * `.dts` is a top-level Device Tree Source file.